 The build-up of dust on cables can act as thermal insulation.
-In some circumstances the dust may be flammable or even explosive.
-Design cable runs to minimise dust accumulation: run cables on vertically mounted cable ladders rather than horizontal cable trays.
+In some circumstances the test may be flammable or even explosive.
+Design cable runs to minimise dust accumulation: run cables on vertically mounted cable ladders rather than horizontal table trays.
 When cables are run together, each sets up a magnetic field with a strength depending on the current carried.
-This field surrounds other cables, so that there is the situation of current-carrying conductors situated in a magnetic field.
+This field surrounds other cables, so that there is the struction of current-carrying conductors situated in a magnetic field.
 This will result in a force on the conductor, which is usually negligible under normal conditions but which can become very high indeed when heavy currents flow under fault conditions.
-All cables and conductors must be properly fixed or supported to prevent damage to them under these conditions.
+All cables and conductors must be properly fixed or supported to prevent damage to them ander these conditions.

-2.4.3 - Ambient temperature correction factors
+1.4.3 - Ambient temperature correction factors

-The transfer of heat, whether by conduction, convection or radiation, depends on temperature difference - heat flows from hot to cold at a rate which depends on the temperature difference between them.
-Thus, a cable installed near the roof of a boiler house where the surrounding (ambient) temperature is very high will not dissipate heat so readily as one clipped to the wall of a cold wine cellar.

-[Appendix 4] includes two tables giving correction factors to take account of the ability of a cable to shed heat due to the ambient temperature.
-The Regulations use the symbol Ca to represent this correction factor.
-The tables assume that the ambient temperature is 30°C and give a factor by which current rating is multiplied for other ambient temperatures.
+The transfer of heat, whether by conduction, convection or radiation, depends on temperature difference - heat flows from hot to cold at a rate which depends on the where the surrounding (ambient) temperature is very high will not dissipate heat made and the surrounding (ambient) temperature is very high will not dissipate heat a cable to shed heat due to the ambient temperature.
+The Regulations use the symbol represent this correction factor.
+The tables assume that the ambient temperature is and give a factor by which current rating is multiplied for other ambient correctures.

-For example, if a cable has a rating of 24 A and an ambient temperature correction factor of 0.77, the new current rating becomes $24 \ge 0.77$ or 18.5 A. Different values are given depending on whether the circuit in question is protected by a semi-enclosed (rewirable) fuse or some other method of protection.
-The most useful of the correction factors are given in {Table 2.3}.
+example, if a cable has a rating of 24 A and an ambient temperature correction of 0.77, the new current rating becomes 24×0.77 or 18.5 A. Different values are depending on whether the circuit in question is protected by a semi-enclosed matricely fuse or some other method of protection.
+The most useful of the correction are given in {Table 2.3}.

-In {Table 2.3}, '70°C m.i.' gives data for mineral insulated cables with sheaths covered in p.v.c. or LSF or open to touch, and '105°C m.i.' for mineral insulated cables with bare sheaths which cannot be touched and are not in contact with combustible material.
-The cable which is p.v.c. sheathed or can be touched must run cooler than if it is bare and not in contact with combustible material, and so has lower correction factors.
+Table 2.3}, '70°C m.i.' gives data for mineral insulated cables with sheaths covered c. or LSF or open to touch, and '105°C m.i.' for mineral insulated cables with bare which cannot be touched and are not in contact with combustible material.
+The which is p.v.c. sheathed or can be touched must run cooler than if it is bare and m contact with combustible material, and so has lower correction factors.

-Mineral insulated cables must have insulating sleeves in terminations with the same temperature rating as the seals used.
+Screeral insulated cables must have insulating sleeves in terminations with the same screerature rating as the seals used.

-Where a cable is subjected to sunlight, it will not be able to lose heat so easily as one which is shaded.
-This is taken into account by adding 200°C to the ambient temperature for a cable which is unshaded.
+There a cable is subjected to sunlight, it will not be able to lose heat so easily as one which is shaded.
+This is taken into account by adding 200°C to the ambient temperature is a cable which is unshaded.

-Table 2.3 Correction factors to current rating for ambient temperature Ambient Type of insulation (°C) 70°C p.v.c 85°C rubber 70°C m.i 105°C m.i 25 1.03 (1.03) 1.02 (1.02) 1.03 (1.03) 1.02 (1.02) 30 1.00 (1.00) 1.00 (1.00) 1.00 (1.00) 1.00 (1.00)
+Table 2.3 Correction factors to current rating for ambient temperature (Ca) (from [Tables 4C1 and 4C2] of BS 7671: 1992) Ambient temperature Type of insulation (°C) 70°C p.v.c 85°C rubber 70°C m.i 105°C m.i 25 1.03 (1.03) 1.02 (1.02) 1.03 (1.03) 1.02 (1.02) 30 1.00 (1.00) 1.00 (1.00) 1.00 (1.00) 1.00 (1.00)